- Scott's Siu Lum (Shaolin) & Tai Chi Chuan - 18 or older.

 Yang Tai Chi Chuan (Tai Chi Martial Arts) - Sifu's Tai Chi Lineage

 Sifu Christopher Scott has over 20 years experience and is an 8th generation practitioner of Yang Style Tai Chi Chuan.
 He strictly adheres to the traditional training methods.
 Sifu Scott trained directly under Sifu Augustine Fong for over 10 years and eventually taught classes under Sifu Fong's direction.
 Because Sifu Fong grew up and trained in gung fu in Hong Kong under the very best, his understanding of traditional training is as good as it gets.
 Thanks to Sifu Fong's generosity Sifu Scott now continues this tradition.
-This level of training in Tai Chi Chuan is very difficult to find.
+This level of training in Tai Chi Chuan is near impossible to find.

 Two of Sifu Scott's current students have over 35 years experience each in martial arts (Karate and Taekwondo) and now train in Sifu Scott's Tai Chi.
 When they first touched hands with Sifu Scott they were given the opportunity to try anything they wanted only to find out that none of their previous martial arts training worked against Sifu Scott's Tai Chi Chuan.